 - URL – Do visitors retrieve the same site with or without typing in “www”?
 If not, this could cause confusion and be detrimental to SEO.

-3. Security
+4. Security

 A secure website is crucial, not only to your business and profits, but to your clients as well.
-Even if you’re not dealing with monetary transactions, it is still your responsibility to protect your client’s data, such as email addresses, names, and affiliation.
+Even if you’re not dealing with monetary transactions, it is still your responsibility to protect your client’s data, such as email addresses, names, and affiliations.

 - SSL Certification – A website that begins with “https” is secure; if it begins with “http” it is not.
 To obtain SSL certification, your site must go through a validation process.